postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 The Postman sidebar lets you find and manage requests and collections.
 The sidebar is divided into two main tabs, for **[History](/docs/postman/sending_api_requests/history)** and **[Collections](/docs/postman/collections/creating_collections)**.

-The right edge can be dragged to resize the width of the sidebar.
-The sidebar can also be minimized for smaller screens.
+You can drag the right edge to resize the width of the sidebar.
+You can also minimize the sidebar for smaller screens.
+You can show or hide the sidebar in the Status bar.

 [![sidebar toggle](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58460797.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58460797.png)